oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 This will create;

-- A new VPC, 3 Private Subnets and 3 Public Subnets,
+- A new VPC, 3 Private Subnets, and 3 Public Subnets,
 - Internet gateway for public subnets and NAT Gateway for private subnets,
 - AWS routes for the gateways, public/private route tables, and route table associations.

 ### Build the EKS Cluster

-Now that we have the networking part done we can build configurations for the EKS cluster and its addons.
-We will use the `eks_blueprints` module from [`terraform-aws-eks-blueprints`](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.0.9/) which is a wrapper around the [`terraform-aws-modules`](https://github.com/terraform-aws-modules) and provides additional modules to configure EKS addons.
+Now that you have the networking part done, you can build configurations for the EKS cluster and its add-ons.
+You will use the `eks_blueprints` module from [`terraform-aws-eks-blueprints`](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.0.9/), which is a wrapper around the [`terraform-aws-modules`](https://github.com/terraform-aws-modules) and provides additional modules to configure EKS add-ons.
 Create a file:

 ```bash
 touch eks-cluster.tf